Fish are about 80% water

 - There are simple steps that should be taken to acclimate (adjust) new fish to their environment.
 Remember an ounce of prevention is worth a pound of cure.

 THESE STEPS ARE:

-#1- Float all new arrivals in your tanks for up to 15 minutes.
+#1- Float all new arrivals in your tanks for 15 to 20 minutes.
 This helps the water in the sealed bags slowly equalize in temperature (become the same as) the surrounding aquarium water.

-#3- Wait 15 minutes- repeat step #2 (adding tank water to the bag) at least twice, more if time allows.
+#3- Wait 15 minutes- repeat step #2, by adding another 50% tank water to the container.
 By mixing “tank water” into the “bag water” you help your fish acclimate (adjust) to their new environment.

 #4- Finally, wait another 15 minutes, catch the fish out of the bag into the tank.
 Discard the shipping water down the drain.